Workout 101: Guys’ Guide to Pilates

 Pilates isn’t just appropriate for guys—it was invented by one, the titular Joseph Pilates.

-“I think that because Pilates is extremely popular with women and dancers, men think that it’s a women’s sport—and they don’t realize that Pilates was in fact created by a man, and a beer-drinking, cigar-smoking boxer at that!” says Pilates instructor Annie Venier of Le Petit Studio NYC.
+“Because Pilates is extremely popular with women and dancers, men think that it’s a women’s sport—and they don’t realize that Pilates was in fact created by a man, and a beer-drinking, cigar-smoking boxer at that!” says Pilates instructor Annie Venier of Le Petit Studio NYC.

 Pilates’s big philosophy was that mental health is bound up in physical health.
+He once said, “Physical fitness is the first requisite of happiness,” and we’d be hard-pressed to disagree.

 Some teachers use additional props—balls, weights, and so on.
 Just go with it.
 You’ll focus on core strength, alignment, and proper breathing, not just for class, but for life.